SystemsApproach/sdn/trellis.rst

 including native support for forwarding traffic based on VLAN id, along with Q-in-Q support based on an outer/inner VLAN id pair.
-Support for Q-in-Q is particularly relevant to access networks, where double tagging is used to isolate traffic belonging to different service classes.
-In addition, SD-Fabric supports L2 tunnels across the L3 fabric (both single and double tagged).
+Support for Q-in-Q is particularly relevant to access networks, where double-tagging is used to isolate traffic belonging to different service classes.
+In addition, SD-Fabric supports L2 tunnels across the L3 fabric (both single and double-tagged).

 Second, with respect to L3 connectivity, SD-Fabric supports IPv4 and IPv6 routing for both unicast and multicast addresses.
-For the latter, SD-Fabric implements centralized multicast tree construction (as opposed to running a protocol like PIM), but does include IGMP support for end hosts wishing to join/leave multicast groups.
+For the latter, SD-Fabric implements centralized multicast tree construction (as opposed to running a protocol like PIM) but does include IGMP support for end hosts wishing to join/leave multicast groups.
 SD-Fabric also supports both ARP (for IPv4 address translation) and NDP (for IPv6 neighbor discovery), along with support for both DHCPv4 and DHCPv6.